Azure/azure-sdk-tools/tools/test-proxy/documentation/asset-sync/README.md

 ## test-proxy CLI commands

 The test-proxy also offers interactions with the external assets repository as a CLI.
-Invoking `test-proxy --help` will show the available list of commands. `test-proxy <command--help` will show the help and options for an individual command.
+Invoking `test-proxy --help` will show the available list of commands. `test-proxy <command> --help` will show the help and options for an individual command.
 The options for a given command are all `--<option>`, for example, `--assets-json-path`, but each option has an abbreviation shown in the help, those are a single dash.
 For example the abbreviation for `--assets-json-path` is `-a`.

 ### The following CLI commands are available for manipulation of assets